FreakingLoki/Loki-s-Lil-RPG/README.md

 This program will output a randomized message every time it is run.
 That message will consist of at least three different pieces of data.

 ## To Do List:
-  * Create the message
-  * Store message components
-  * Create script and run it locally
   * Put the program together
   * Bonus points